Captsi/MMM-UKTide/README.md

 ## MMM-UKTide
-An update to the current (2020) tides apps available using MMM-SORT and MMM-COVID19 as a basis for a tide app.
+An update to the current (2020) tides apps available using MMM-SORT, MMM-COVID19 and MMM-Flo as a basis for a tide app.
 The change was needed as worldtides no longer offered a free API and as a result other sources of information were sought.
-This module uses the UK Admiralty developers portal from the UK hydrographic office, which offers free accounts.
+This module uses the UK Admiralty developers portal from the UK hydrographic office, which offers free accounts and covers the UK at this time.

 ## Installation
 In your terminal, go to your MagicMirror's Module folder: